What is The Meaning Of The Face Dove Line Drawing By Picasso?

 Let’s have a look at one of his most iconic drawings, the Face Dove line drawing.

-To understand it, we will be looking deep into this drawing by going through the essential elements in visual art.
+To understand it, we will be looking deep into this drawing by going through the essential elements of visual art.

 Here are some simple steps to help understand the meaning of the Face Dove sketch.